Overview of Azure IoT Device SDKs

 |C||packages||GitHub||IoT Hub / IoT Central||Samples||Reference|

-The C SDK listed above is not suitable for embedded applications due to its memory management and threading model.
-For embedded devices, refer to the Embedded device SDKs.
+The Azure IoT C SDK is not suitable for embedded applications due to its memory management and threading model.
+For embedded device SDK options, refer to the Embedded device SDKs.

 Embedded device SDKs